gesellix/ansible-docker/README.md

     docker pull gesellix/ansible:latest

 You should choose an explicit tag to select your desired version.
-Available are:
+Available are e.g.:

     docker pull gesellix/ansible:1.9.4
     docker pull gesellix/ansible:2.3.1.0